schadis/DMWC-Hunter/README.md

 * fixed that trinket swap function gets triggerd on manual FD
 * added FD on aggro checkbox
 * removed FD from HUD settings
+* added toggle for LOG and Debug window

 ## 28.08.2020